-Praise Bee is a new charity set up in conjunction with the Church of England and other denominations for the express purpose of multiplying up the Mason bee across the UK.
+Praise Bee is a charity set up for the purpose of conserving and increasing the population of all solitary bees across the UK.

 Praise Bee Charity Trustees